Richard Burden

 Welcome to my website and blog.

-I created it when I was Labour MP for Birmingham Northfield between 1992 and 2019, and most of the posts on here date from that period.
-A summary of my Parliamentary career can be found here.
-You can also read a bit more about who I am and what makes me tick here.
+I created it when I was Labour MP for Birmingham Northfield between 1992 and 2019, and the older posts on here date from that period.

-I have continued to blog from time to time since leaving Parliament.
+I have continued to blog since leaving Parliament.
+The opening paragraphs of my blog posts appear at the bottom of this page in reverse date order.
+The “Read on” buttons take you to what I have written in full.
 My posts below also contain links to articles I have written and which have been published elsewhere, together with posts imported from my own Facebook page.

-This front page of my website contains the text (only) of my recent tweets and retweets on X and introductory extracts from my blog posts in date order.
 To view posts on a specific subject, from both during and after my time in Parliament, please click one of the buttons below.

 These are the main subjects on which I’ve written.
 Click here to view the full list of categories.